rainbow979/transport_challenge/README.md

 # Example controllers

 - [This controller](https://github.com/alters-mit/transport_challenge/tree/main/controllers/examples/single_room.py) is an *example use-case*.
 It uses very naive logic to navigate (it assumes that everything is in the same room and that there aren't obstructions between objects) but it should be a good example of how to use this API.
-- [This controller](https://github.com/alters-mit/transport_challenge/tree/main/controllers/demos/demo.py) is a *demo controller*.
+- [This controller](https://github.com/alters-mit/transport_challenge/tree/main/controllers/demos/demo.py) is a *promo controller*.
 It is visually indicative of an actual use-case and includes an overhead camera so that it's easy to see what's going on.
-However, this controller includes a lot of code that you shouldn't add to your controller, including:
+However, this controller includes a lot of code that you shouldn't add to your controller because it's unnecessary, inflexible, and slow.
-  - It uses a pre-scripted path for navigation.
-  - It adds a second camera and saves images every frame instead of per action.
-This means that it is much slower than a use-case controller.
-  - It uses a lot of low-level TDW commands to ideally set up the scene for rendering, such as hiding the roof.
 - [These controllers](https://github.com/alters-mit/transport_challenge/tree/main/controllers/tests) are *test controllers*.
 They are meant only for testing the API.